Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

 • Differentiating repair from inherited survival rules

-→ Learn more about Shame and Guilt Therapy
+→ Learn more about Shame Therapy and Guilt Therapy

 Cultural Pressure & Intergenerational Trauma

-For Asian American women carrying the weight of sacrifice, filial responsibility, belonging, and unspoken family rules.
+For Asian Americans carrying the weight of sacrifice, filial responsibility, belonging, and unspoken family rules.

 Cultural values exist within historical and systemic context.
 War, migration, colonization, economic instability, patriarchy, and racism shape how families relate, attach, and survive.